Honda engineer debunks own claim about cause of Takata air bag failures

-DETROIT Honda Motor Co (7267.T) on Friday released a 2013 email in which one of its engineers suggested that he knew some hidden truth about "the root cause" of Takata Corp (7312.T) air bag failures, but the engineer later said he was mistaken.
+DETROIT, June 23 Honda Motor Co on Friday released a 2013 email in which one of its engineers suggested that he knew some hidden truth about "the root cause" of Takata Corp air bag failures, but the engineer later said he was mistaken.

 The inflators can explode with excessive force, launching metal shrapnel at passengers in cars and trucks.